edgelesssys/marblerun/docs/docs/deployment/kubernetes.md

 ### Installing the chart

-Please note that installing MarbleRun with the [marble-injector webhook](../features/kubernetes-integration.md) enabled using Helm, requires [cert-manager](https://cert-manager.io/docs/) to be installed in your cluster.
+Note that installing MarbleRun with the [marble-injector webhook](../features/kubernetes-integration.md) enabled using Helm requires [cert-manager](https://cert-manager.io/docs/) to be installed in your cluster.
 Review the `values.yaml` file of the chart for a full list of available configuration options.

 Update the hostname with your cluster's FQDN.